 When building an application in a particular output format, Briefcase will look for settings in the same order.
-For example, if you're building a macOS DMG for an application called myapp, Briefcase will look for macOS DMG settings for myapp, then for myapp, then for myapp settings, then for project-level settings.
+For example, if you're building a macOS DMG for an application called myapp, Briefcase will look for macOS DMG settings for myapp, then for myapp, then for myapp, then for myapp, then for project-level settings.